Metrics of Positive Ricci Curvature on Simply-Connected Manifolds of Dimension $6k$: Plumbings According to a Bipartite Graph

 if $q\neq p-1$, and

 if $q=p-1$.
-The cup product structure is induced from $\bigoplus_{u\in U}H^*(E_u)$. \end{theorem} \begin{remark} If $G$ is any geometric plumbing graph with simply-connected connected components, then we can apply Proposition \ref{P:GRAPH_RED1} to split it into a disjoint union of subgraphs that all either satisfy \eqref{EQ:GRAPH_CONDITION}, or consist of a single vertex in $V$.
+The cup product structure is induced from $\bigoplus_{u\in U}H^*(E_u)$. \end{theorem} \begin{remark} If, in the situation of Theorem \ref{T:MG_COHOM}, we merely require that $G$ has simply-connected connected components instead of \eqref{EQ:GRAPH_CONDITION}, we can apply Proposition \ref{P:GRAPH_RED1} to split it into a disjoint union of subgraphs that all either satisfy \eqref{EQ:GRAPH_CONDITION}, or consist of a single vertex in $V$.
 Thus, we can compute the cohomology ring of $M_G$ by applying Theorem \ref{T:MG_COHOM} to the corresponding components of $G$ (provided that the assumptions on the bundles as in Theorem \ref{T:MG_COHOM} are satisfied). \end{remark}

 \begin{theorem} Let $c$ be a stable characteristic class.
 Let $G$ be a geometric plumbing graph satisfying the assumptions of Theorem \ref{T:MG_COHOM}.
 If $\xi_u$ denotes the vector bundle corresponding to the bundle $\pi_u$, then